Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Algebraic safety assertions and invariants

-In the following sections, we will provide complete algorithms for solving Problems \ref{pro:user-pre-rel} and \ref{pro:user-post}.
-Concerning Problem \ref{pro:user-pre-rel}, we shall give a method that works quite well for the case when the polynomial set $P$ is specified by a polynomial template.
-Moreover, as a byproduct of this method, we will also get the weakest algebraic invariant included in $\var(P\cap I_\psi)$.
-The solution will also give us a handle on the more general and difficult Problem \ref{pro:user-pre}.
+In the following sections, we shall focus on Problem \ref{pro:user-pre-rel}.
+In particular, we shall give a method, called $\post$, that works quite well in the case when the polynomial set $P$ is specified by a polynomial template.
+Moreover, as a byproduct of this method, we will also get the weakest algebraic precondition for (and largest algebraic invariant included in) $\var(P\cap I_\psi)$, which can be used to address Problem \ref{pro:user-post} as well.
+Finally, $\post$ will also give us a handle on the more general and difficult Problem \ref{pro:user-pre}.